Receptor Grade IGF-1 LR3 (100mcg)

 Receptor Grade IGF-1 LR3 Peptide

 Receptor Grade IGF-1 LR3 peptide is a research reagent examined in studies on cellular growth, IGF receptors, and IGF binding proteins.
-It appears to be more powerful than rH IGF-1 and Media Grade IGF-1 LR3 due to an apparent significant improvement in its biological activity (since it exhibits a stronger affinity for the IGF receptor).
-This enhanced biological activity distinguishes between Receptor Grade IGF-1 LR3 and Media Grade (standard) IGF-1 LR3.
-Media grade IGF-1 LR3 is routinely studied in cell cultures.
-It is also used as a research reagent (at an economical cost) for studies where biological potency is not crucial.
-Receptor Grade IGF-1 LR3 should be the reagent of choice to achieve optimum results when performing any animal study and cell-based assays.
+It contains an extended N-terminal structure of 13 amino acids and a replacement of the glutamic acid at residue 3.
+Additionally, the addition of arginine in the original sequence of recombinant IGF-1 (rhIGF-1), which ultimately leads to the formation of an 83 amino acid peptide.
+Hence, it is named IGF-1 Long R3.[1,2] It appears to be potentially more influential on cellular activities than rhIGF-1 due to an apparent significant improvement in its biological activity.
+This is since it exhibits a stronger affinity for the IGF receptor and lower affinity towards other proteins that may inactivate it.
+Moreover, the classification of Receptor Grade refers to the purity of the material, which is considered higher than the standard Media Grade IGF-1 LR3.
+Media grate IGF-1 LR3 is routinely studied in cell cultures and as a research reagent, at an economical cost, for studies where biological potency is not crucial.
+Receptor Grade IGF-1 LR3 is considered the reagent of choice to achieve optimum results when performing any animal study and cell-based assays.
 Growth of mammalian cells in the presence of low concentrations of Long R3 IGF-1 appears to result in better productivity than standard concentrations of insulin and/or standard IGF-1.[1]
-Researchers report that the peptide “demonstrated equivalent or better performance using two recombinant CHO cell lines.”
+Researchers report that the peptide exhibited “equivalent or better performance using two recombinant CHO cell lines.”
 IGF-1 LR3 may be more capable of inducing the type 1 IGF receptor, potentially promoting an elevated level of intracellular signaling, cellular proliferation, and apoptosis inhibition.

 Specifications